ggreen86/XLSX-Workbook-Class/README.md

 Release 52 is released to fix some bugs and compatibility issues with Openpyxl.
 Changes were made to streamline when processing the cell values when opening a spreadsheet and how the CodePage property is implemented.
 See the Release Notes for more information.

+## Release 53

+Release 53 is released to fix a bug affecting the cell alignment for grids using dynamic properties.
+See the Release Notes for more information.

 ## Written By

 Gregory Green